Wednesday Keynote 2022

 School of Informatics, Computing, and Engineering

-Prof. Thomas Sterling is a Full Professor of Intelligent Systems Engineering at the Indiana University (IU) serving as the Director of the AI Computing Systems Laboratory at IU.
-Since receiving his Ph.D from MIT in 1984 as a Hertz Fellow, Thomas Sterling has engaged in applied research in parallel computing system structures, semantics, and operation in industry, government labs, and academia.
-Sterling is best known as the "father of Beowulf" for his pioneering research in commodity/Linux cluster computing for which he shared the Gordon Bell Prize in 1997.
-His current research is associated with innovative extreme scale computing with non von Neumann memory-centric concepts to achieve Active Memory Architecture to accelerate dynamic graph processing.
+Prof. Thomas Sterling is a Full Professor of Intelligent Systems Engineering at Indiana University (IU) serving as Director of the AI Computing Systems Laboratory at IU’s Luddy School of Informatics, Computing, and Engineering.
+Since receiving his Ph.D from MIT as a Hertz Fellow in 1984, Dr. Sterling has engaged in applied research in parallel computing system structures, semantics, and operation in industry, government labs, and academia.
+Professional affiliations have included Harris Corp., IDA Supercomputing Research Center, NASA (GSFC, JPL), Un. of Maryland, Caltech, and LSU.
+Dr. Sterling is best known as the "father of Beowulf" for his pioneering research in commodity/Linux cluster computing for which he shared the Gordon Bell Prize in 1997.
+His current research is associated with innovative extreme scale computing through memory-centric non von Neumann architecture concepts to accelerate dynamic graph processing for AI including ML.
+In 2018, he co-founded the new tech company, Simultac LLC, and serves as its President and Chief Scientist.
+Dr. Sterling was the recipient of the 2013 Vanguard Award and is a Fellow of the AAAS.
+He has been selected this year to be inducted in the Space Technologies Hall of Fame.
 He is the co-author of seven books and holds six patents.
-In 2018, Dr. Sterling co-founded the new high-tech company, Simultac LLC, and serves as its Chief Scientist to enable academic technology transfer for the delivery of accelerators based on AMA concepts.
-Sterling was the recipient of the 2013 Vanguard Award and is a Fellow of the AAAS.
-Most recently, he co-authored the introductory textbook, “High Performance Computing”, published by Morgan-Kaufmann in 2017.
+Most recently, he co-authored the introductory textbook, “High Performance Computing”, published by Morgan-Kaufmann in 2018 which is going into 2nd edition.